luxonis/depthai-docs-website/source/pages/faq.rst

 Embedded Use Case
 *****************
-- https://github.com/luxonis/depthai-experiments/tree/gen2_common_objdet - user examples of SPI api and standalone mode.
+- https://github.com/luxonis/depthai-experiments/tree/gen2_common_objdet/gen2-spi - user examples of SPI api and standalone mode.

-The above examples include a few submodules of intereset.
+The above examples include a few submodules of interest.
 You can read a bit more about them in their respective README files:

 - https://github.com/luxonis/depthai-bootloader-shared - Bootloader source code which allows programming NOR flash of DepthAI to boot autonomously
 - https://github.com/luxonis/depthai-spi-api - SPI interface library for Embedded (microcontroller) DepthAI application